Bellingham, Washington: History

 Bellingham was the site of the Bellingham riots against East Indian (Sikh) immigrant workers in 1907.
 A mob of 400–500 white men, predominantly members of the Asiatic Exclusion League, with intentions to exclude East Indian immigrants from the work force of the local lumber mills, attacked the homes of the South Asian Indians.
 The Indians were mostly Sikhs but were labeled as Hindus by much of the media of the day.

 Bellingham's proximity to the Strait of Juan de Fuca and to the Inside Passage to Alaska helped to retain some cannery operations.
 Pacific American Fisheries (P.A.F.), for example, shipped empty cans to Alaska, where they were packed with fish and shipped back.

+In 1911, President William Howard Taft visited Bellingham during a western tour, attending a breakfast at the Chamber of Commerce building on October 9 before delivering public remarks in the city.

+In 1933, the New Whatcom Normal School, a teacher's training college in Bellingham, was accredited by the state so that it could give bachelor's degrees in education.
+After World War II, returning soldiers used the GI Bill to attend schools like this one, and it expanded in size and curriculum.
+By 1961, it was renamed Western Washington State College, and it became a university in 1977.

+The Bellingham International Airport was built in 1941 but was not available for public use until after World War II ended.
+In the 1950s, many of the industries that had sustained Bellingham were on the decline, and by the 1970s, the Fairhaven neighborhood had many neglected historic buildings.
+In that decade, they were redeveloped by preservationists and people in the tourism industry to keep their historic facades while serving new purposes.

+In the 1970s, Western Washington University hosted some of Bellingham's first Pride events, and the local YWCA partnered with other organizations to provide services to the lesbian community.
+Bellingham's first city Pride began in 1999.

+Also in 1999, the Olympic Gas Pipeline exploded, flooding Whatcom Creek with gasoline and killing three people.
+The creek and area were restored over the following years, and Washington State passed the 2000 Washington Pipeline Safety Act in response.